-About 3 hours north of Toronto way up in Central Ontario is one of our favorite places in the Province.
+About 3 hours north of Toronto is the Haliburton Forest Wolf Centre.
 Haliburton Forest is a nature lovers dream and a visit to the wolf sanctuary is a must.
 Haliburton is a place for hiking, mountain biking and canoeing in the summer and cross country skiing, ice fishing and dog sledding in the winter.
 But it is the Haliburton Forest Wild Life and Reserve which houses the Grey Wolf Sanctuary that has kept us coming back.

-Witness and learn about the pack of Wolves that live and roam freely on a 15 acre reserve set aside for them.
+Witness and learn about the pack of Wolves that live and roam freely on a 15-acre reserve set aside for them.
 This Grey Wolf Sanctuary sits within 70,000 acres of protected hardwood forest at The Haliburton Forest and Wildlife Reserve.
 Read more: The Most Beautiful National Parks in Canada

 We have visited the Grey Wolf Sanctuary twice.
-Once in Winter and Once in the Fall.
+Once in winter and once in autumn.
 We were lucky to be able to see them both times.
 Viewings are not guaranteed as the wolves are free to roam wherever they choose.
 Their daily lives are disrupted as little as possible making it a reserve that I support wholeheartedly.

 Tourists can only view the wolves from inside a glass enclosure overlooking the feeding area.
 You are asked to remain quiet as you observe the wolves go on with their day.